almiris/pushdep/README.md

 *PushDep* is a concurrent executor for hierarchical tasks (tasks that *depend* on other tasks).
 It can also be used as a basic message queue.

-*PushDep* has a learning curve of 5 minutes and is up and runnning as soon as you *npm-installed* it in your project.
+It has a learning curve of 5 minutes and is up and runnning as soon as you *npm-installed* it in your project.

 The library targets small to mid size projects that may not want to use a database, or a distributed in-memory cache.
 Nevertheless, it works well with some of the databases supported by typeORM.

-*PushDep* is built using TypeScript and targets Node JS.
+It is built using TypeScript and targets Node JS.

-*PushDep* implements an internal in-memory in-process store that can be used for single processor implementation use cases.
+It implements an internal in-memory in-process store that can be used for single processor implementation use cases.
 For more complex use cases, *PushDep* implements a central SQL store supporting some of the SQL datasources supported by typeORM (as of today, this has only been tested with PostgreSQL).

 ## Installation